JaimeLeoz/JaimeLeoz/README.md

 In my previous jobs I been working quite closely to developers & product owners.
 Since my job required optimizing webs, was important to understand how things worked & performed like backend, frontend, servers, databases.
 As well I was constantly playing with data provided from different tools like Google Analytics, Adobe Analytics, Google Search Console, Screaming Frog and many more in order to make priorotize decisions and reporting.

 By the way, I was working in SEO ( Search Engine Optimization).
-Is surprisingly a very data driven job, anything we do as SEO's needs to be analyzed, cleaned and reviewed, we have lots of tools that provide us differently data.
-Although requires constant manual work to put them together.
+Is surprisingly a very data driven job, anything we do as SEO's needs to be analyzed, cleaned and reviewed, we have lots of different data types and tools that provide us differently data whhich requires constant manual work to put them together, since there is very few automatizations possible, either are expensive or quite hard to deploy.

 I been doing all the steps of a data scientist all along! without knowing, of course, using excel...